Introduction to the Project

 As these are played out in the media, their dynamics – whether they escalate into open violence or whether a compromise between the adversaries can be found – depends to a large degree on how differences are communicated in the public arena.
 A better understanding of the role of the media in these conflicts is therefore essential for developing effective communication interventions for conflict prevention and conflict management.

-Existing research has mainly focused on the role of the media in popular uprisings against dictatorship, like the Arab Spring or the so-called colour-revolutions from Kazakhstan to Burma.
+Existing research has focused mainly on the role of the media in popular uprisings against dictatorship, like the Arab Spring or the so-called colour-revolutions from Kazakhstan to Burma.
 But we know very little about the role of the media after the fall of the authoritarian regime.
 Without doubt, freedom of speech and a free press are among the major achievements of democratisation.
 But the experience of many emerging democracies implies that under certain circumstances the media can also turn into an obstructive force that sharpens conflicts and might even trigger violence.

-In this project we argue that the media cannot be sufficiently understood in isolation, but have to be seen as part of an arena of public communication that is occupied by multiple actors, each of whom trying to shape the interpretations and outcomes of ongoing conflicts.
-Therefore, the project also investigates how different conflict parties – governments, political parties, political activists – communicate during conflict situations and how and to what effect they use traditional media and new ICTs to achieve their goals.’
+In this project we argue that the media cannot be sufficiently understood in isolation, but have to be seen as part of an arena of public communication that is occupied by multiple actors, each of whom is trying to shape the interpretations and outcomes of ongoing conflicts.
+Therefore, the project also investigates how different conflict parties – governments, political parties, political activists – communicate during conflict situations and how and to what effect they use traditional media and new ICTs to achieve their goals.

 Besides advancing knowledge about the role of media and communications in the dynamics of democratisation conflicts the project is designed to make a significant contribution to finding solutions for the described problems.
-In particular, we will
+In particular, we will:

 - Propose recommendations for conflict-sensitive journalistic practices and ethics;